 - assistance to Mexican professionals and students through scholarships

 - organization of professional training workshops

 - implementation of collaborative demonstration field sites and

 The center uses a multidisciplinary approach, meshing health with environmental sciences and engineering to address binational contamination problems.

-For more information about working with the center, contact Denise Moreno Ramirez by email or at 520-429-1428.
+For more information about working with the center, email Denise Moreno Ramirez or call her at 520-429-1428.

 Early each summer, the College of Pharmacy sponsors PharmCamp for middle-school students.
 The one-week program introduces seventh- and eighth-graders to different health professions and helps them learn more about the roles pharmacists play in clinics, community pharmacies, hospitals and other locations.
 Usually the college collaborates with one or more school districts to select the "campers."
-In recent years, the program expanded to include camps in Yuma and other towns, as well the traditional Tucson event.
+In recent years, the program expanded to include camps in Yuma, Phoenix, Casa Grande, Nogales and Sierra Vista, as well the traditional Tucson event.
 For more information about PharmCamp, contact Associate Dean Theodore Tong.